Updated: Dec 5, 2020

-We wish we could give you a simple answer.
-There are multiple factors involved in this answer.
-And if someone does give you a simple answer, you might rethink trusting that source.
+We wish we could give you a simple answer, but there are multiple factors involved that must be considered.
+If someone does give you a simple answer, you might rethink trusting that source.
+(Looking at you, "Birding Deport.")

 As an Amazon Associate, we earn from qualifying purchases.